 And, to be honest, you’d be surprised at how often we miss the things that are in plain sight.

 You can confirm that both units are on by inspecting the tiny LED lights they typically have.

 If you have an older PC case that doesn’t give you any visual feedback when turned on, you may have to check for other signs of activity, such as spinning fans or a rotating hard disc.

 How to Fix

-Check that both your monitor and PC are connected firmly to their respective power adapters and turned on.
-If this was all, it took to bring back your display, congrats.
+Check that your monitor and PC are connected firmly to their respective power adapters and turned on if this was all it took to bring back your display, congrats.